chunkai1312/material-ui-snackbar-redux/README.md

 # material-ui-snackbar-redux

-> Snackbar component using Material-UI v1 with Redux integration
+> [DEPRECATED] Snackbar component using Material-UI v1 with Redux integration

+## Deprecation Notice

+This package has been deprecated.
+Please use [notistack](https://www.npmjs.com/package/notistack) instead.

 ## Install